- Tickets available until kick-off, from Burlington Street Box Office and online

 Should you see anyone smoking (including e-cigs), drinking in their seat, or behaving offensively, please report it to your nearest steward.

-Unacceptable behaviour can also be anonymously reported to the club via the confidential matchday texting service - on 07949 814243.
+Unacceptable behaviour can be anonymously reported to the club via the confidential matchday texting service - on 07949 814243, or by emailing firstname.lastname@example.org.

 Bradford City AFC would like to remind supporters that the strongest condemnation is employed towards anti-social behaviour, crowd disorder and misconduct, and illegal activity inside football stadia.